MicrosoftDocs/memdocs/autopilot/existing-devices.md

 - **Apply Windows Autopilot configuration**: This step applies the Autopilot configuration file from the specified package.
 It's not a new type of step, it's a **Run Command Line** step to copy the file.

 - **Prepare Windows for Capture**: This step runs Windows Sysprep, and has the setting to **Shutdown the computer after running this action**.
-For more information, see [Prepare Windows for Capture](/mem/configmgr/osd/understand/task-sequence-steps#BKMK_PrepareWindowsforCapture).
+For more information, see [Prepare Windows for Capture](/mem/configmgr/osd/understand/task-sequence-steps#prepare-windows-for-capture).

 For more information on editing the task sequence, see [Use the task sequence editor](/mem/configmgr/osd/understand/task-sequence-editor) and [Task sequence steps](/mem/configmgr/osd/understand/task-sequence-steps).

 > [!NOTE]
 >
 > The **Prepare Windows for Capture** step deletes the `AutopilotConfigurationFile.json` file.
-For more information and a workaround, see [Windows Autopilot - known issues: Windows Autopilot for existing devices doesn't work for Windows 10, version 1903 or 1909](known-issues.md#windows-autopilot-for-existing-devices-doesnt-work-for-windows-10-version-1903-or-1909).
+For more information and a workaround, see [Modify the task sequence to account for Sysprep command line configuration](/tutorial/existing-devices/create-autopilot-task-sequence.md#modify-the-task-sequence-to-account-for-sysprep-command-line-configuration) and [Windows Autopilot - known issues: Windows Autopilot for existing devices doesn't work](known-issues.md#windows-autopilot-for-existing-devices-doesnt-work).

 To make sure the user's data is backed up before the Windows upgrade, use OneDrive for work or school [known folder move](/onedrive/redirect-known-folders).